 What is Semantic Search?

-Semantic search is a method of searching that takes into account the context and meaning of words, rather than just their literal definitions.
-It attempts to understand the user’s intent behind a query, in order to provide more relevant results.
+Semantic search is a means of searching that analyzes the context of words instead of just their literal definitions.
+Semantic search tries to comprehend your intent behind a query, delivering more appropriate results.

 How Does Semantic Search Work?

 Semantic search relies on Natural Language Processing (NLP) algorithms to analyze and interpret user queries.
 These algorithms are designed to understand the relationships between words and concepts, in order to identify the user’s intent behind a query.

 For example, if a user searches for “pizza near me,” the NLP algorithm will analyze the query to understand that the user is looking for a nearby location where they can buy pizza.
 This understanding of context and meaning allows the semantic search to provide more relevant results than traditional keyword-based search.

 Semantic search matters for SEO because it has the potential to radically change the way Google ranks websites.
 Traditional keyword-based search relies heavily on matching keywords to determine the relevance of a website for a given query.

 However, the semantic search takes into account a much wider range of factors, including the relationships between words and concepts, in order to understand the user’s intent behind a query.
 This means that websites that are optimized for traditional keyword-based search may not rank as highly in semantic search results.